jtweiss/jtweiss/README.md

 Hello there👋🏻,

-My name is James Weiss, and I love data in the dorkiest way possible.
+My name is James, and I love data in the dorkiest way possible.

-This GIT contains a combination of some passion projects, older scripts that I had permission to post from consulting, and some miscellanous scripts that don't have a home.
+This GIT contains a combination of passion projects and some notebooks that I had permission to post from consulting.

 Feel free to have a look around, and let me know what you think!
 You can add me on LinkedIn if you wish to connect or ask any questions, the link can be found below.